You may also like

 Machine learning.
 Robotics.
 IoT.
 Any one of these tech developments would be disruptive, but having all of them hit the last-mile industry at once is head spinning.
-And for those looking just a little further ahead, quantum computing — now in its infancy — is poised to be the next major advance that reshapes logistics from top to bottom.logistics technology trends
+And for those looking just a little further ahead, new capabilities in AI are poised to power the next major advances that reshapes logistics from top to bottom.

 The bottom line for logistics organizations is simple: Keep up with the tech bus or get run over by it.
 Delivery operations that embrace new tech as it appears do more, do it better and do it at a lower cost.

 Your customers want quick shipping, real-time visibility, flexibility, and great customer service.
 And you need to make a profit.
 Technology can make all of those things happen simultaneously.
 Falling behind in the technology arms race is not an option.
-Companies that evolve with technology are the ones that will survive.
+Companies that evolve with technology — and partner with the right logistics software companies — are the ones that will survive.

-A McKinsey Global Survey of executives showed that COVID-19 response hastened the adoption of digital technologies by three to four years.
-Many companies that implemented short-term solutions to meet those new demands have kept up a rapid pace of change in responding to the "new normal."
+Many of the trends In the logistics industry have been in the view-finder for the past few yeras.
+Digital technology adoption began accelerating rapidly at the beginning of the COVID-19 pandemic — a McKinsey Global Survey of executives showed that the pandemic hastened the adoption of digital technologies by three to four years.
+Many companies that implemented short-term solutions to meet those new demands have kept up a rapid pace of change in responding to the "new normal," and the pace of change hasn't slowed in the meanwhile.

-On-demand deliveries were already on the rise even before the pandemic, forcing businesses to make major changes including automation.
-The pandemic accelerated the need for automation, and rising costs and ongoing labor shortages have further cemented it.
+On-demand deliveries were already on the rise a few years ago, forcing businesses to make major changes in the way they're managing logistics — including increasing automation.
+Each new challenge, from supply chain disruptions to tariffs and beyond, boosts the need for automation, and rising costs and ongoing labor shortages have further cemented it.

-Automation in distribution centers or warehouses pertains to anything from process automation to physical automation.
+Automation in distribution centers or warehouses can include anything from process automation to physical automation.
 Some of the usual warehouse automation includes digitization of manual processes, pick-to-light systems with operators using barcodes to scan and LED lights indicating the number of items for pick-up and their destination, and autonomous mobile robots and co-bots working inside warehouses.

 Businesses will continue to automate many of their processes at varying levels depending on their warehouse or distribution center sizes as well as volume and types of orders they regularly fulfill.

 The presence of SaaS technology options for logistics makes it possible for more companies to take advantage of cutting edge logistics technology.
-Previously only large logistics businesses could afford the long-term infrastructure and IT projects required to run the most advanced software; now the burden is on the SaaS software provider to keep everything running smoothly.
+Previously, only large logistics businesses could afford the long-term infrastructure and IT projects required to run the most advanced logistics software; now the burden is on the SaaS logistics software companies to keep everything running smoothly.

-This means that businesses that previously would have been stuck leveraging legacy solutions or using manual processes can now compete with larger businesses on the technology front.
+This means that businesses that previously would have been stuck managing logistics with legacy logistics software solutions or using manual processes can now compete with larger businesses on the technology front.
 Access to the same technology makes every David a potential Goliath.

-Even as buzzier technologies like ChatGPT garner big headlines that promise big future returns for business, the focused application of AI and machine learning in logistics is making a real impact right now.
+Even as buzzier technologies like ChatGPT garner big headlines that promise big future returns for business, the focused application of AI and machine learning in logistics has been making a real impact for years.

 The use of AI and ML to identify every link in the supply chain will continue.
 When used for decision-making in the supply chain, AI reduces human error.
 AI in warehouse management makes planning much easier by reducing the time required for analysis.